mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - LVM (Logical Volume Management) Related Items.md

     lsblk

-Create the physical volume for the new LVM like this:
+Create the physical volume on `/dev/sdb` for the new LVM like this:

     sudo pvcreate /dev/sdb